Instagram tests using AI, other tools for age verification

 Instagram is testing new ways to verify the age of people using its service, including a face-scanning artificial intelligence tool, having mutual friends verify their age or uploading an ID.

 But the tools won't be used, at least not yet, to try to keep children off of the popular photo and video-sharing app.
-The current test only involves verifying that a user is 18 or older.
+The current test only involves verifying that someone is 18 or older.

-The use of face-scanning AI, especially on teenagers, raised some alarm bells Thursday, given the checkered history of Instagram parent Meta when it comes to protecting users' privacy.
+The use of face-scanning AI, especially on teenagers, raised some alarm bells on Thursday, given the checkered history of Instagram parent Meta with protecting users' privacy.
 Meta stressed that the technology used to verify people's age cannot recognize one's identity — only age.
 Once the age verification is complete, Meta said it and Yoti, the AI contractor it partnered with to conduct the scans, will delete the video.

 Meta, which owns Facebook as well as Instagram, said that beginning on Thursday, if someone tries to edit their date of birth on Instagram from under the age of 18 to 18 or over, they will be required to verify their age using one of these methods.